 STEP 4: DEGREE CONFERRAL TIMELINE

-STEP 1: MAKE SURE YOU ARE READY TO GRADUATE
+STEP 1: CONFIRM THAT YOU ARE ELIGIBLE TO GRADUATE

-- Review degree requirements, rules and regulations, and complete a degree audit in Wolverine Access by selecting "Academic Requirements."
+1. Review degree requirementsrules and regulations, and complete a degree audit in Wolverine Access by selecting “Academic Requirements.”

-- BBA Students with minors should direct questions regarding minor requirements to their minor advisor.
-See BBA Students with Minors.
+• BBA Students with minors should direct questions regarding minor requirements to their minor advisor.

 STEP 2: APPLY FOR GRADUATION